Preparing For The Inevitable

 One way to deal with this risk is to ensure that the company has plenty of cash in the bank to deal with any eventuality.
 To do that, companies are turning to a product known as Universal Life Insurance (ULI).

 ULI is able to provide a business with funds when it faces a major disruption due to the premature departure of a key person - such as an owner, a shareholder or senior executive.
-The funds can be used to buy out the shares of a deceased shareholder at a price that is fair to his family, or to satisfy the inheritance of heirs without having to sell the business if the founder of a company passes away
+The funds can be used to buy out the shares of a deceased shareholder at a price that is fair to their family, or to satisfy the inheritance of heirs without having to sell the business if the founder of a company passes away.
+Having life insurance for business can help ensure that these financial obligations are met smoothly during such difficult times.

 Having such "keyman protection" is even more critical for SMEs, as studies have shown that the large majority of them have no proper succession planning in place.
 "An employee leaving you or a person dying, this is something that is sure to happen.
 As such, keyman protection is a must for every business," said Mr Chew.